We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 5 years

 What we liked: This unique model from Weber is part kettle, part kamado: you could say it’s the best of both worlds.
-The cooking grate is adjustable (unlike some of Weber’s traditional kettle models), so you can increase the intensity of the heat source by moving the cooking grate closer to the charcoal grate.
+The cooking grate is adjustable (unlike some of Weber’s traditional kettle models), so you can increase the intensity of the heat source by moving the grate closer to the charcoal.
 It’s equally nimble as a charcoal-fueled kamado smoker and a traditional charcoal grill, making it a smart buy for someone interested in both styles of cooking.

 What we didn’t like: It’s expensive, and all the accessories are sold separately.